About Us ... and You

 So we hope to present you with a chance to enjoy, own and collect an object of beauty; to marvel at a new, bright technology; to color-up your home, your attire, and your every day life.... or to give as a truly original gift ... a gift to someone special - a loving father, a caring sister, a friend who is always there or perhaps to a joyfully-engaged couple.
 A craft art or design gift, is always additionally meaningful when it is a highly personal gift, individually made, of exceptional quality and craftsmanship, and uniquely original ...
 As a gift, yours will be the only one......

-This year, 2020, Japan hoped to welcome the 2020 Summer Olympics to our shores.
-We felt SO PROUD to represent these small craft studios, ateliers, fine artists, designers and even "craft-engineers" at such an exciting time!
+We felt SO PROUD at Alfan Select to represent these small craft studios, ateliers, fine artists, designers and even "craft-engineers" at such an exciting time!

-Sadly, the COVID-19 global health crisis has impacted our ability to contact additional studios and has slowed our activities a bit.
+The COVID-19 global health crisis has impacted our ability to contact additional studios and has slowed our activities a bit.
 An unexpected challenge!
+But hopefull thing will be looking up soon!
 Luckily, authentic, handcrafted, or designer products, have great worth and value and will surely endure.
 We hope to continue to add to our collection over the coming next months and to continually add new, rare, and worthy craft art and design to our shop.